forthright48/chat-app/README.md

 # Chat App

 A simple chat app built with socket.io.
+Visit [chat-app-fr48.herokuapp.com](http://chat-app-fr48.herokuapp.com/) to have a look.

 Currently, it's exact copy of the example on socket.io's website.
 I plan to complete the homework given.